PlanTL-INTELCOMP/DBimport/README.md

 4. Configuration file: Rename file `config.cf.default` to `config.cf`, and update some variables as needed.
 The configuration file includes several sections:
    * [DB]: MySQL server address and authentication credentials
    * [S2]: Specific settings for the Semantic Scholar importer
+   * [FIS]: Specific settings for the FIS project importer
    * [Lemmatizer]: Address of the librAIry REST API, and configuration settings for the lemmatization